mafleischer/youtube-click-prediction/README.md

 ## "Show me your YouTube Home page and I tell you what you will click"

 Experimenting with NLP and machine learning.
-Based on thumbnail titles on your YouTube Home page (signed out) predict what video the user will on next.
+Based on thumbnail information on your YouTube Home page (signed out), i.e. your recommendations predict what video the user will click on next.

 Dependiencies: